robin-thomas/flyt/README.md

 All flight related APIs are routed through our backend, as the API key & secrets are not stored in this github repo (but rather in our server).
 Likewise, the private keys of our ethereum account.

 The server also uses a key-value cache to speed up some calculations and performance improvements.

-**You can view the swagger docs for the APIs used here**: https://flyt.robinthomas2591.now.sh/swagger

 #### Calculating the Policy maturity payment:
 The policy maturity payment is calculated based on the delay, cancellation of the flight and the insurance products againt which the user has insured for.